Kenneth-bit/alx-higher_level_programming/README.md

-## These are my projects for the ALX Python Higher Level Programming
+# This is repo is for my Python Higher Level Programming projects for my ALX SE Program.

-# This table explains what each script does